Life’s Two Fiery Questions!

 are One

-Even as that tree is rooted in our souls
+Even as this tree is rooted in our souls

-And that the men and women and children of the earth
+And that the women men and children of the earth

 Are one people